cell-os/metal-cell/README.md

 ###Application Level
 Application level software is generally meant to provide functionality for our end-users.
 Most client-facing software is in this category.

+*Note that each layer could actually be viewed as a collection of layers as well.

 Datacenter Geography: Data Locality
 ---------------------------------------------------